 - Label food/drink containers with a sharpie to differentiate between you and the caregiver(s) so as minimize the spread of germs and bacteria.

-- Smells and tastes will likely be off, and potentially foul, making caloric intake a challenge.
+- Smells and tastes will likely be really off, and potentially foul, making caloric intake a challenge.
 Be creative and talk to the healthcare professionals, as they can help you focus on getting calories, regardless of the source.
+We bought a little bit of a very wide variety, as it seemed nothing helped for long, and we could always buy more.
 We hear what works for one patient may not appeal to another.
 Just keep trying.

 - You will find you use lots of paper towels (instead of cloth towels), trash bags, and cases and cases of water.